Avalanche Transceiver Interference Advice

 Clearly, there are plenty of situations where it might be a good idea, or necessary to use electronic items whilst backcountry skiing – such as a GPS for navigation in poor visibility etc.

-Seriously though, if you want to take photos and video, then do so in a safe place and remember to switch your device off fully between shots.
-Likewise, if you want to check your phone for messages/updates during the day, then do so in a safe place, eg at lunchtime etc and remember to switch your phone off again before resuming skiing.
+Seriously though, if you want to take photos and video, then do so in a safe place and remember to switch your device off fully between shots – or alternatively, store your phone inside a Faraday Bag (for more information about Faraday Bags and where you can buy one, please read our Faraday Bag advice article).
+Likewise, if you want to check your phone for messages/updates during the day, then do so in a safe place, eg at lunchtime etc and remember to switch your phone off again or put it back in your Faraday Bag before resuming skiing.

 The message is, plan to reduce your use of electronic devices whilst backcountry skiing, only turn them on when needed, always carry them well away from your transceiver and by default, it’s safest to keep them switched off.